RC2014Z80/RC2014/ROMs/HexLoadr/README.md

 # Important Addresses

-There are a number of important Z80 addresses or origins that need to be modified (managed) within your assembly program.
+There are a number of important Z80 addresses or origins that need to be managed within your assembly program.

 ## Arbitrary Program Origin